Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Resolution of the identity

-Due to the Euclidean symmetry E(2) of this scalar product \cite{Wolf81,SphereMomentum20}, the construction of coherent states should be valid using as initial Cauchy set any line obtained by translation and/or rotation of the line $y=0$ used in Eqs. (\ref{CSE2cartesian}).
+Due to the Euclidean symmetry E(2) of the non-local integration appearing in the resolution of the identity (\ref{ResolutionE2cartesian}) \cite{Wolf81,SphereMomentum20}, the construction of coherent states should be valid using as initial Cauchy set any line obtained by translation and/or rotation of the line $y=0$ used in Eqs. (\ref{CSE2cartesian}).
 Thus, we can also use the families of coherent states: